-If your current headache treatment is ineffective or is just dulling the pain, TMJ treatment in Wilmington, NC, might be able to help.
-Please call (910) 392-6060 or contact Kuzma Advanced Dentistry today for an appointment with our dentist.
+If your current headache treatment is ineffective or is just dulling the pain, TMJ treatment might be able to help.
+Please call (910) 392-6060 or contact Kuzma Advanced Dentistry today for an appointment with our dentist in Wilmington, NC.

 Is TMJ Causing Your Headaches?

 You can’t definitely diagnose whether you have TMJ-related headaches, but if you have other symptoms related to TMJ, you should suspect that TMJ is at least partly to blame for your headaches.
 Common symptoms associated with TMJ are jaw pain, neck pain, and back pain.

 If you have these symptoms as well as headaches, TMJ may indeed be the problem.
 Here are the ways that TMJ could be causing your headaches.